 The investment objective of the Fund is to achieve low volatility, positive returns from an actively managed portfolio of different asset classes, including internationally listed or quoted equities or equity related securities (including convertibles) or bonds, which are issued by corporate issuers, supra-nationals or government organisations, and currencies.
 The portfolio may also be invested in collective investment schemes, cash and money market instruments.
 Pervading this objective is a fundamental philosophy of capital preservation.
-The principal performance objective of the portfolio is to achieve a positive total annual return, after all expenses, of double the Bank of England base rate.
+The principal performance objective of the portfolio is to achieve a positive total annual return, after all expenses, of double the Bank of England base rate (1.34%).
+Actual performance for the year to 31 March 2019 was 0.12%.